 What Were Your Reasons for Getting a Breast Augmentation?

 Your body produces milk inside of your breast through glandular tissue.
 Then fine ducts or tubes carry the milk to the nipple.
 Any cuts or damages to these ducts or glandular tissue will interrupt the exit route for breast milk.

 A greater risk arises if your breasts required the plastic surgeon to remodel or lift them, along with your breast implants.

 If you elected to have breast augmentation surgery simply because your breasts were small, or for other cosmetic reasons, you’re probably a good candidate for breastfeeding after a breast augmentation.

 But, some women choose to get breast implants because the breast tissue never developed, their breasts are spaced far apart, or are tubular in shape or asymmetrical.

 If any of these reasons describe your situation, it is possible that you may not have enough glandular tissue required to make milk.
 In such a situation, breastfeeding difficulties would be attributed to the underlying issue of functional breast tissue absence, as opposed to your breast augmentation surgery, itself.

 Breast implants are not meant to be lifetime devices.
 They will often require corrective surgeries, over time.

-Complications and follow up surgery for repair or revision can cause damage to the breast tissue.
+Complications and Shreveport breast revision surgery can cause damage to the breast tissue.
 This may hinder your ability to successfully breastfeed after a breast augmentation.